-The paper reviews the engagement of UK trade unions with industrial relations institutions since World War Two and examines extent to which they made use of IPR and sought to maintain and consolidate them.
-It does so by considering three cases: Collective Bargaining; Worker Representation: Trade Union Structure.We have emphasized the role of changes in contemporary capitalism (and government legislation responding to these changes) in initiating change in industrial relations institutions.
-Therefore, we are not suggesting that a different pattern of union engagement with IPR would have prevented these changes.
-However we do conclude that the unions failure to maximize the use of IPR contributed to their decline.
-In reaching this conclusion we recognize in our case discussions that some union actors did argue in favour of greater institutional engagement at the time but such arguments did not prosper.
+The paper reviews the engagement of UK trade unions with industrial relations institutions since World War Two and examines the extent to which they made use of IPR and sought to maintain and consolidate them.
+It does so by considering three cases: Collective Bargaining; Worker Representation: Trade Union Structure.
+We have emphasized the role of changes in contemporary capitalism (and government legislation responding to these changes) in initiating change in industrial relations institutions and we are not suggesting that a different pattern of union engagement with IPR would have prevented this change.
+However, we do conclude that the unions failure to maximize the use of IPR contributed to their decline.
+In reaching this conclusion we recognize in our case discussions that some union actors did argue in favour of greater institutional engagement at the time, but such arguments did not prosper.

-Methodological note
+2.Methodological note